miminar/atomic-enterprise-training/eap-latest-setup.md

 registry pod needs be run under *privileged* service account.
 Since all currently existing have already their use, let's set up a new one as `root`:

+    echo '{"kind":"ServiceAccount","apiVersion":"v1","metadata":{"name":"registry"}}' \
-    oc create -f - <<EOF
+        | oc create -f -
-    apiVersion: v1
-    kind: ServiceAccount
-    metadata:
-      name: registry
-    EOF

 Next step is to make it *privileged*.
 This is achieved by adding service account's user name to a list of users of *privileged* SCC.
-Such a name looks like this:

-    system:serviceaccount:<namespace>:<name>

-Where `<namespace>` is `default` because we set up registry in the *default* namespace and `<name>` is whatever we used in previous `oc create` command.

-Type following command and add the user name:

-    oc edit scc priveliged
+    oc edit scc privileged

+Add a line under `users` with a user name `system:serviceaccount:default:registry`.

-After the addition, the schema will look like this:
+After the addition, you'll see somthing like this:

     allowHostDirVolumePlugin: true
     allowPrivilegedContainer: true